ros-navigation/docs.nav2.org/concepts/index.rst

 Finally, in the case of a total failure, a recovery may be implemented to call an operators attention for help.
 This can be done with email, SMS, Slack, Matrix, etc.

+This server can also host non recovery behaviors that need access to expensive resources like the costmap and TF buffer.

 Waypoint Following
 ==================